aerisweather/mapsgl-android-webview/README.md

 ```

-By default this package uses the Mapsbox JS GL SDK in `mapview_android.html`.
-However, if you'd rather use a different mapping library, you can change this in your app bundle's `mapview_android.html` by instantiating a different map instance and updating the map controller to one provided from our MapsGL SDK.
+By default, this package uses the Mapbox JS GL SDK in `mapview_android.html`.
+However, if you'd rather use a different mapping library, you can change this in your app bundle's `mapview_android.html` by instantiating a different map instance and updating the map controller to one provided by our MapsGL SDK.
 [Review our SDK documentation](https://www.aerisweather.com/docs/mapsgl/getting-started/) on how to configure its usage for different mapping libraries.

 ## Support

-Feel free to post an issue in this Github repo for any bugs, technical issues or questions you may have related to this package.
+Feel free to post an issue in this Github repo for any bugs, technical issues, or questions you may have related to this package.
 For sales information regarding our [MapsGL](https://www.aerisweather.com/products/mapsgl/) product and subscriptions, reach out to our [sales team](https://www.aerisweather.com/contact/sales/).